TimurNasirov/hamster_autochiper/README.md

 Write today's cipher in terminal, keep your mouse over hamster and program write cipher in auto-mode.
 But dont leave your computer - hamster kombat often lags and cipher could be clear or some letters may disappear.
 If you see this, clear code (if some letters disappeared) and restart program. in the future there may be a function that will look for the "Get a prize" button, and if it is not there, it will repeat the script (this will can be configured using a flag)<br>
 Example: You write in terminal after "-c" flag following: "cat".
 After start program will click - long, short, long, short; short, long; long; (-.-. .- -)
+<h3>Second mode without writing cipher</h3>
+You can get cipher from website using "-g" flag (Beta)<br>
+<code>python3 main.py -g -c</code><br>
+When program starts it try to get cipher from website "www.cybersport.ru/tags/games/shifr-hamster-kombat-khomiak-na-[today, but if time more than 22:00 - tomorrow]-avgusta" (it takes 5-10 sec.).
+After that program show cipher in terminal and ask if should continue.
+If you enter "y", "yes", "д", "1", or "true" (text written in capital letters is also taken into account), program start write cipher in default auto mode with found cipher.
+If you enter any others texts, program will be ended.
 <h3>Config</h3>
-This program has configuration file (config.py), and here you can tune delays in script<br>
+This program has configuration file (config.py), and here you can tune settings<br>
 DELAY_PER_LETTER - delay after every writed letters (default - 0.7sec)<br>
 DELAY_PER_CLICK - delay per taps (write -, delay, write .) (default - 0.2sec)<br>
 DELAY_IN_LONG_TAP - duration of long tap (press mouse, delay, release mouse) (default - 0.5sec)<br>